Making Community Change Happen

 - Let’s Move! in Indian Country toolkit and resource guide illustrates healthy eating and active living examples, particularly leveraging federal government program and policy supports.
 Look out for the process and products developed by 10 American Indian tribes funded through a recent grant funding opportunity linked to the Let’s Move! in Indian Country special initiative.

 - Choctaw Nation in Oklahoma is “Going Lean” using exercise programs, weight-loss clubs, community gardens, and cooking demonstrations of healthy, traditional foods.

-- The American Association of Indian Physicians should also be launching American Indian tailored media campaign messages around community changes for healthy eating and active living this October!
+- The American Association of Indian Physicians launched an American Indian tailored media campaign around community changes for healthy eating and active living.

 - Anoka-Hennepn School District, which serves Native students, has improved its purchasing of local, healthy foods.

 - Bay Mills Community College offers free cooking classes on healthy, Native cuisine.

 - Chef Freddie is the host of “Rezervations Not Required”, a show searching out and sharing lessons on Native foods in US and Canada.
 Follow Chef Freddie on Facebook at Chef FJBits.

 Explore City, Town, and State Health and Wellness Initiatives

 The more focused the community-level health initiative, the more successful the community members tend to be at eating healthy, being physically active, and ultimately sustaining healthy weight loss!
 See what other cities and states have considered and enacted for short and long-term plans regarding government led or partnered initiatives around healthy eating and active living.
 Below is a list of selected city and state efforts.